ballerina-platform/module-ballerina-uuid/docs/spec/spec.md

 ## 2. Generating UUIDs
 UUID module supports generating 4 versions of UUIDs.
 They are generated as UUID strings or UUID records.
 The following is the UUID record definition.
 ```
+# Represents a UUID.
+#
+# + timeLow - The low field of the timestamp
+# + timeMid - The middle field of the timestamp
+# + timeHiAndVersion - The high field of the timestamp multiplexed with the version number
+# + clockSeqHiAndReserved - The high field of the clock sequence multiplexed with the variant
+# + clockSeqLo - The low field of the clock sequence
+# + node - The spatially unique node identifier
 public type Uuid readonly & record {
     ints:Unsigned32 timeLow;
     ints:Unsigned16 timeMid;